tursics/cardgame-german-cities/README.md

 ## Data Selection

-- City name
+- ✅ City: name
-- City population
+- ✅ City: population
-- City image of shape
+- City: image of shape
-- City image of 1 sight
+- ✅ City: image of 1 sight
+- City: image of flag
 - Space:
-- Sky: Percentage of white xmas
+- ✅ Sky: Percentage of white xmas
-- Air: Number of airfields and heliports -> as little symbols
+- ✅ Air: Number of airfields and heliports -> as little symbols
 - Car: length of freeways (count Kilometerpunkte BAB)
 - Bike or public transportation:
 - People: